DistroByte/ComfyBot/README.md

 ### Invite ComfyBot

-If you don't want to edit the code of the bot, a permanent online version is available, which you can invite to your own Discord!
+If you don't want to edit the code of the bot, a permanent online version is available, which you can invite to your own Discord server!

 [Invite Link](https://top.gg/bot/666393146351026176)